Nature & Business: Q&A with BE Alink

-Do you think it's an important practice of honouring our surroundings and ourselves?
+Do you think honouring our surroundings and ourselves is an important practice?

 It’s honouring the food that we buy, how we buy our food, where we buy our food, how we treat our food, how we treat ourselves with the food that we create, and all those things are, are important, the honouring of life, in general.

 So would you say we are all connected from the smallest act, its impact, and its consequence to one another?

 We're infinitely insignificant as part of that.
 And we're infinitely huge in that way because we're part of something so much bigger.

 Nature is way bigger than us.
 Why have we tried to control that?
 We need to be part of it, and then we don't need to control it so much.

 That means accepting death, accepting death as part of life.

 I always say nature regenerates, there's no waste.
 So, the moment you have waste, you don't focus on the waste as a problem.
 Acknowledge that the system was not made for us and then turn around, don't focus on the problem because all you see is a problem.
 Turn around and create something new.